molensxyz/lenspedia/getting-started/tools/lens-echo.md

 ## Contact

 Any feedback on Lens Echo is highly appreciated!
-If you have questions, ideas, or bug reports, please message me either on [Twitter](https://twitter.com/mrbaessler "Twitter"), [Lens](https://lensfrens.xyz/benbaessler "Lens") or write an email to hello@lensecho.xyz 💚
+If you have questions, ideas, or bug reports, please write an email to hello@lensecho.xyz or mention [@lensecho](https://lensfrens.xyz/lensecho.lens) on Lens. 💚

-All updates about Lens Echo will be announced on my [Twitter](https://twitter.com/mrbaessler "Twitter") and[ Lens profile](https://lensfrens.xyz/benbaessler.lens " Lens profile").
+All updates about Lens Echo will be shared on the project's [Lens profile](https://lensfrens.xyz/lensecho.lens).
-~ Ben